-A new article is publiched every other Tuesday!
+A new article is published every other Tuesday!

-See menu above of previous articles by topic.
+See the menu above of previous articles by topic.

 Unless otherwise stated, Scripture quotations are from the ESV Bible.